Hackers News Hackers News

 Google Play seemingly demonstrating the fraudulent app’s functionality (Source – Welivesecurity)

-In at least one case, the app sent deceptive notifications styled as email alerts, falsely claiming call history results had arrived.
-Tapping the notification led straight to a subscription screen, keeping the pressure on even after users had exited without paying.
+In at least one instance, the applications sent deceptive notifications disguised as email alerts, falsely claiming that call history results had arrived.
+Tapping these notifications would immediately lead the user to a subscription payment screen, maintaining pressure even if they had previously exited the app without purchasing.

 Indicators of Compromise (IoCs):-